Dynatrace/ufo/howto/README.md

 ##Solder short strips
 Solder the short strips in a series accordingly to the data-flow direction.
 There are arrows on the strip that show you the direction.
 Data for controlling the bus of LEDs flows from the microcontroller outbound in direction of arrow.
+(Note: image still shows 3-pin led strip, but we switched to 4-pin DotStar LED strips)
 ![Short LED strips soldered in series](arrows show how to place strip in series.jpg)
 ![](2x2 LEDs in series on logo.jpg)
 The DotStar LED strips use 4 wires